ekomsSavior/PHISH_HUNTER_PRO/README.md

 ## USING A PROXY LIST

-To rotate proxies if Tor fails:
+To rotate proxies if Tor fails

 1. Create a file called `proxy_list.txt` in the project directory.
 2. Add one proxy per line, like this